Variants

 Activating a variant

 .
-Make sure you deactivate it, for instance by commenting it out, to get your default output back.
+(Make sure you deactivate it, for instance by commenting it out, to get your default output back.)
+Or: - add an

 Note that an active variant applies to your entire project, not to a specific book.
-Then each book can have its own metadata, content and styles for a given project-wide variant.
+Each book can have its own metadata, content and styles for a given project-wide variant.

 Variants in markdown

-If you only want certain content to display in a specific variant, wrap that content in a if variant
+If you only want certain content to display in a specific variant, wrap that content in an if variant

 tag.
 For example: